 MEMBERS PRESENT: Mayor Milt McIver, Deputy Mayor Debbie Myles, Councillor Laurie (Smokey) Golden, Councillor Megan Myles, Councillor James Mielhausen

-STAFF PRESENT: Bill Jones, Chief Administrative Officer, Mary Lynn Standen, Clerk, Cathy Addison, Deputy Clerk, Tessa Swanton, Administrative Assistant, Teresa Shearer, Treasurer, Wilf Barnes, Fire Chief, Carol Hopkins, By-law Enforcement Officer, Troy Cameron, Public Works Manager, Marshall Tigert, Facilities Supervisor
+STAFF PRESENT: Chief Administrative Officer, Bill Jones, Clerk, Mary Lynn Standen, Deputy Clerk, Cathy Addison, Treasurer, Teresa Shearer, Administrative Assistant, Tessa Swanton, Wilf Barnes, Fire Chief, Troy Cameron, Public Works Manager, Marshall Tigert, Facilities Supervisor

 DISCLOSURE OF PECUNIARY INTEREST AND GENERAL NATURE THEREOF

-Mayor McIver called the meeting to order at 1:01 p.m. and Council members were reminded to disclose any pecuniary interest and general nature thereof that may arise during the course of the meeting.
+Mayor McIver called the meeting to order at 1:12 p.m. and Council members were reminded to disclose any pecuniary interest and the general nature thereof that may arise during the course of the meeting.

 APPROVAL OF THE AGENDA

 Moved by L. Golden Resolution #40-01-2019 Seconded by J. Mielhausen

 THAT the content of the agenda be approved as presented.